kusuwada/libcollector/README.md

 If you want to collect libraries from other manager file, you can add your implementation.

 #### output
 List of the export media/formats.
-Format is bellow.
+Format is below.
 ```
 {output_type}: {output_path}
 ```
-Now, we support bellow formats.
+Now, we support below formats.
 * csv
 * text

 If you want to export other medias or db, you can add your implementation.

 #### optional_information
-You can specify output optional information bellow or not.
+You can specify output optional information below or not.

 * info_license: library's license
 * info_author: library's author